borgbackup/borg/docs/quickstart.rst

 :ref:`borg_patterns` on how to add more exclude options.

-After the backup this script also uses the :ref:`borg_prune` subcommand to keep only a certain number of old archives and deletes the others in order to preserve disk space.
+After the backup this script also uses the :ref:`borg_prune` subcommand to keep only a certain number of old archives and deletes the others.

+Finally, it uses the :ref:`borg_compact` subcommand to remove deleted objects from the segment files in the repository to preserve disk space.

 Before running, make sure that the repository is initialized as documented in :ref:`remote_repos` and that the script has the correct permissions to be executable